ChengdaXu/android-interview-questions/README.md

     - Inline the variable and thus avoid overhead.
 Better performance
 - **Question**: What is a reified keyword in Kotlin?
     - **Answer**: [What is a reified keyword in Kotlin?](https://www.youtube.com/watch?v=kD2T84FnTck)
-    - Ask the compiler to retain the type of the object
+    - Ask the compiler to retain the type information of an inline function
 - **Question**: Suspending vs Blocking in Kotlin Coroutines
     - **Answer**: [Suspending vs Blocking in Kotlin Coroutines](https://www.youtube.com/watch?v=V2lL_aJp17I)
     - runBlocking: block current thread for waiting.
 It bridges the non-coroutine world and corouine world